 Figure 3: Comparison of standard Bayesian Optimization and transfer Bayesian Optimization with different source models.
 (A) Contour plots of the target function and three source functions used for transfer learning.
 The source functions are generated by different methods: Source 1 is produced by shifting and scaling the target function, Source 2 is an inversion of Source 1, and Source 3 is from a completely unrelated function.(B) Optimization trajectories of standard BO versus three transfer BO variants.
 The left panel compares the optimization paths, with the dashed black line indicating the global minimum of the target function.(C) Evolution of source model weights during the transfer BO process.
 This panel shows how the weights of the source models change, with higher weights indicating a greater contribution to the optimization.

-Figure 3 (a) presents the contour plots of the objective function alongside the three source functions used for transfer learning.
-The top-left plot illustrates the objective function, where the blue region indicates the global minimum area.

-Figure 3 (b) (left) compares the optimization performance of standard Bayesian Optimization with transfer BO utilizing three different source functions.
-After 30 iterations, both transfer BO 1 and transfer BO 3 successfully identified the global optimum, indicating that transfer sampling effectively leveraged the knowledge from source functions 1 and 3 related to the global optimum, thereby aiding in optimizing the objective function.
-In contrast, the performance of transfer BO 2 was comparable to that of standard BO, suggesting that transfer sampling could disregard the misleading information from source function 2 and revert to standard BO behavior.

-Figure 3 (right) shows the weight variations of the three source models during the transfer BO process.
-In the early stages of optimization, the weight of source model 1 was greater than that of 3, while the weight of source model 2 remained close to zero, consistent with the conclusions drawn from panel b.
-As the iterations progressed, the weights of all source models gradually decreased, indicating that as more target data was acquired, the target model became increasingly refined, and the optimization of the target function progressively relied less on the guidance of the source models.

 Experiments